Residential

 How hard is it to do home projects with stone?

 The answer to this questions is: it depends.
 Factors to consider are: Where am I personally in my physical health?
 Can I lift 75 to 100 pounds?
-If no, what is the scope of my project?
-Also, how critical the project gets completed by a certain time?
+How critical is the project timeline?
+Does the project need to be completed by a certain time?

-Depending on how you answer the above questions is what will determine whether a DIY project is best, or if you should hire the work out.
+Depending on how you answer the above questions will determine whether a DIY project is best, or if you should hire the work out.

 Who do you recommend to do masonry work?